LykourgosS/iris-ml-model-microservice/README.md

 - FastAPI
 - Uvicorn

-You can find the complete list of dependencies in the `requirements.txt` file.
+You can find the complete list of dependencies with their versions in the [requirements.txt](/requirements.txt) file.

-**NOTE:**
+> [!NOTE]
-Pickle module is a Python built-in module, meaning there is no need to install it separately.
+> Pickle module is a Python built-in module, meaning there is no need to install it separately.

 ## License